 To live a simple life means offering practical gifts for homesteading kids.
-Great gifts for farm kids or homesteaders consists of items which encompass the life we live.
-This article provides list books, kits, tools, and garden items which will help your child with the skills needed to live the homesteading life.
+Great gifts for farm kids or homesteaders consist of items encompassing our lives.
+This article lists books, kits, tools, and garden items to help your child with the skills needed to live a homesteading life.

-Gift giving is not a strong point of mine.
-I tend to try and give what the individual has asked for, yet, my mind is quick to say, you don’t need that.
+Gift-giving is not a strong point of mine.
+I try to give what the individual has asked for, yet my mind quickly says, you don’t need that.

-The moment I fully encompassed living this life I learned a few things, especially since the life we live is a practical one.
-Outsiders tend to find the concept of simple living foreign, however, I find this to be an honorable trait.
+The moment I fully encompassed living this life, I learned a few things, especially since our life is practical.
+Outsiders tend to find the concept of simple living foreign.
+However, I find this an honorable trait.

 The reality of the matter is gifts have become disposable.
 Toys break within a few months.
 The individual becomes bored of what was received.
-And the thought, more is best, is far from being true.
+And the thought that more is better is far from being true.

-Hence, why gifting children can be difficult and why we should resort to practical gifts for homesteading kids.
+Hence, gifting children can be difficult and we should resort to practical gifts for homesteading kids.

 - Can it teach a skill?

-- Will it assist with fine tune motor skills?
+- Will it assist with fine-tuning motor skills?

 - Will it allow the child to think outside of the box?